-To complete the BIM Use Selection Worksheet, the team should proceed through the following steps with key project stakeholders.
-(See Chapter Six for details about meeting structure.)
+To complete the Model Use Selection Worksheet, the team should proceed through the following steps with key project stakeholders (see Chapter Six for details about meeting structure.)

-1. Identify the potential BIM Uses
+1. Identify the potential Model Uses

-Definitions and explanations for each BIM Use are available by project phase in Appendix B as well as the BIM Execution Planning Website.
-It is important that the team consider each of potential uses and consider their relationship with the project goals.
+Definitions and explanations for each Model Use are available by project phase in Appendix B. It is important that the team consider each of the potential uses and consider their relationship with the project goals.

-- 2. Identify the responsible parties for each potential BIM Use For each BIM Use that is being considered, at least one responsible party should be identified.
+2. Identify the responsible parties for each potential Model Use

+For each Model Use that is being considered, at least one responsible party should be identified.
 The responsible parties include any team members who will be involved in the use if it is performed, along with potential outside participants that may be needed to assist with the implementation.
-List the lead responsible party first in the spreadsheet. - 3.
-Rate the capabilities of each party for each BIM use identified in the following categories - a.
-Resources Does the organization have the resources necessary to implement the BIM Use required?
-Some of the general resources required include: - Personnel BIM Team - Software - · Software Training - Hardware - IT support - b.
-Competency Does the responsible party have the know-how to successfully implement the specific BIM use?
-To determine competency, the project team should understand the details for the BIM use and how it will be carried out on the specific project. - c.
-Experience Has the responsible party performed the Use of BIM in the past?
-The team experience associated with each BIM Use is vital to the success of implementation. - 4.
-Identify additional value and risk associated with each Use The team should consider the potential value gained, as well as, additional project risk that may be incurred by proceeding with each BIM Use.
-These value and risk elements should be incorporated into the 'notes' column of the BIM Use Selection Worksheet.
+List the lead responsible party first in the spreadsheet.

+- 3. Rate the capabilities of each party for each Model Use identified in the following categories - a.
+Resources Does the organization have the resources necessary to implement the Model Use required?
+Some of the general resources required include: - · Personnel Modeling Team - Software - Software Training - Hardware - IT support - b.
+Competency Does the responsible party have the know-how to successfully implement the specific Mode Use?
+To determine competency, the project team should understand the details for the Model Use and how it will be carried out on the specific project. - c.
+Experience Has the responsible party performed the Model Use in the past?
+The team experience associated with each Model Use is vital to the success of the implementation. - 4.
+Identify additional value and risk associated with each Model Use

+The team should consider the potential value gained, as well as, additional project risk that may be incurred by proceeding with each Model Use.
+These value and risk elements should be incorporated into the 'notes' column of the Model Use Selection Worksheet.

-5. Determine whether or not to implement each BIM Use
+5. Determine whether or not to implement each Model Use

-The team should discuss each BIM Use in detail to determine whether or not the BIM Use is appropriate for the project given its characteristics (both project and team).
+The team should discuss each Model Use in detail to determine whether or not the Model Use is appropriate for the project given its characteristics (both project and team).
 This will require that the team determine the potential added value or benefit to the project and then compare this potential benefit to the cost of implementation.
-The team will also need to consider the risk elements associated with implementing or not implementing each particular BIM Use.
-For example, some BIM Uses can significantly reduce overall project risk, however, they may shift risk from one party to another.
+The team will also need to consider the risk elements associated with implementing or not implementing each particular Model Use.
+For example, some Model Uses can significantly reduce overall project risk, however, they may shift risk from one party to another.
 In other situations, the implementation of a BIM Use may potentially add risk for a party when they successfully perform their scope of work.
-Once all factors are considered, the team needs to make a 'go / no go' decision related to each BIM Use.
-Also understand that as the team decides to perform several BIM Uses, others may become easier to implement because the team members can leverage existing information.
+Once all factors are considered, the team needs to make a 'go / no go' decision related to each Model Use.
+Also understand that as the team decides to perform several Model Uses, others may become easier to implement because the team members can leverage existing information.
 For example, if the architectural design is authored in a 3D parametric modeling application, then it is less expensive to implement 3D design coordination.